Brantley getting new mental health crisis center

 BRANTLEY, Ala.
 (WSFA) - Efforts to provide access to mental health care in the city of Brantley are paying off.
 The city has recently received funding to build a new mental health center.

-With the help of state legislators and Gov. Kay Ivey, $7 million was appropriated for the city of Brantley to build a mental health crisis center, something Alabama Department of Mental Health Commissioner Kim Boswell says the city has been wanting.
+Alabama Department of Mental Health Commissioner Kim Boswell said South Central will receive $1 million from ADMH for the future operation of a rural crisis center.
+She said they will also get $3 million from the state Legislature if approved this legislative session.

 “They’ve done a lot of work and feel very strongly that they can attract the workforce that is needed.
-They also had a lot of support for their legislative delegation to help do some infrastructure,” said Boswell.
+They also had a lot of support for their legislative delegation to help do some infrastructure,” Boswell said.

 The 24-hour crisis center will evaluate those in crisis completely free of cost, even if you don’t have insurance.